 Please note that some of the manufacturers may be cash only.

 Bourke Street Bakery: 2 Mitchell Street (off Victoria Rd on the way to Addison Road)

 Two Chaps: 122 Chapel Street heading in the same direction.

 The Factory Theatre: 105 Victoria Road.

 And two maps to assist you: (If you would like a pdf of the map, email me via the contact page, and I will send one to you).

 (NOTE that the time indicated on the map does not allow for any stops.
 I take an average of 4-5 hours when I explore):

-Firstly the Cooks River Loop:
+The Cooks River Loop:

-And then the Marrickville Road loop:
+And the Marrickville Road Loop: